Mecistotrachelos

-Mecistotrachelos is an extinct genus of gliding reptile believed to be an archosauromorph, distantly related to crocodylians and dinosaurs.
+Mecistotrachelos is an extinct genus of gliding reptile from the Late Triassic of Virginia.
+It is generally interpreted as an archosauromorph, distantly related to crocodylians and dinosaurs.
 The type and only known species is M. apeoros.
 This specific name translates to "soaring longest neck", in reference to its gliding habits and long neck.
 This superficially lizard-like animal was able to spread its lengthened ribs and glide on wing-like membranes.
 Mecistotrachelos had a much longer neck than other gliding reptiles of the Triassic such as Icarosaurus and Kuehneosaurus.
 It was probably an arboreal insectivore.

 Discovery

 Mecistotrachelos is known from several fossil specimens excavated from the Solite quarry from the Cow Branch Formation on the Virginia-North Carolina border.
-However, only two of these have been formally described in a scientific journal.
+Only two of these have been formally described in a scientific journal.
 The first fossil was found in 1994 and the second fossil eight years later by Nick Fraser, a vertebrate paleontologist at the Virginia Museum of Natural History.
 The first fossil, VMNH 3649, is the holotype of the genus and is preserved completely articulated, although missing the tail, hindlimbs, and most of the pelvic girdle.
 The second fossil, VMNH 3650, is sometimes considered a paratype and is more complete, only missing part of the tail as well as the left hindlimb.

-The Solite quarry was once a large lake and surrounding wetland which formed in a rift when Pangaea started to break up during the Late Carnian stage of the Triassic, about 230 million years ago.
-It held abundant populations of insects and the tanystropheid reptile Tanytrachelos.
+The Solite quarry was once a large lake and surrounding wetland which formed in a rift basin when Pangaea started to break up during the Late Triassic.
+The quarry's sediments were initially believed to have formed during the Carnian stage of the Triassic, about 230 million years ago.
+More recent magnetostratigraphy of the Cow Branch Formation supports a younger age in the middle Norian, closer to 220 million years ago.
+The ancient lake held abundant populations of insects and the tanystropheid reptile Tanytrachelos.
 The fossils of the Solite quarry are often preserved as dark grey bones embedded in dark grey mudstone, and are thus usually very difficult to observe and prepare.
 As a result, the Mecistotrachelos specimens had to be CT scanned to be properly described.
 This makes Mecistotrachelos one of the first extinct animals to be described based almost entirely on CT scan data.